SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 This will build both the frontend (using `webpack`) and backend (using `tsc`).
 The result will be placed into `dist` folder.

+## Contributing

-## Contributions
+Contributions are welcome!

-Pull requests are welcome.
-Please follow style of existing code.
-If making a large change, please also open an issue discuss the idea before developing it to save wasting effort.
+When submitting a pull request, please ensure:

+  1. Each PR is concise and provides only one feature/bug fix.
+  2. Currently project does not have a test suit, however it is expected the change is manually tested.
+  3. Bugfixes are reference the GitHub issue.
+  4. If appropriate, update documentation.
+  5. Before committing, run `npm run lint` and `npm run prettier-check`.

+If you are planning a new non-trivial feature, please first raise a GitHub issue to discuss it to before investing your time to avoid disappointment.

+Any contributions will be expected to be licensable under GPLv3.

 ## Other Info